-- A. Reimbursement for care is limited to 90 consecutive days. - B. For stays in care beyond 60 calendar days, the county department shall document in the child's record information which: - 1.
+- A. Reimbursement for care is limited to ninety (90) consecutive days. - B. For stays in care beyond sixty (60) calendar days, the county department shall document in the child's record information which: - 1.
 Indicates the county department has a specific plan for the child's living arrangements; - 2.
 Specifies the reasons for the extension from 60 to a maximum of 90 calendar days; and, - 3.
 Verifies that the extension will prevent additional temporary foster care placements until the plan can be implemented.

-7.417.5 CERTIFIED KINSHIP CARE PROVIDER REIMBURSEMENT REQUIREMENTS
+7.417.4 KINSHIP FOSTER CARE HOME PROVIDER REIMBURSEMENT REQUIREMENTS [Rev. eff.
+1/1/16]

-- A. The range paid to the provider shall be upward from the prevailing federal Temporary Assistance to Needy Families payment and is to be based on the needs of the child. - B. Certified kinship care providers may elect not to receive a money payment and may follow the grievance process for foster care providers when there is disagreement about such reimbursement rate. - C. A child in the care of his/her parents is not considered to be living in a foster home and, therefore, is ineligible for foster care payments, including kinship care payments. - D. Title IV-E reimbursable foster care payments may only be made to kin who are defined as an adult who is not a parent, but who is in one of the following groups: - Any blood relative, including those of half- blood, and including first cousins, nephews or nieces, and persons of preceding generations as denoted by prefixes of grand, great, or great- great. - 2.
+- A. Kinship foster care providers for Title IV-E eligible children shall receive the same reimbursement as non-relative foster care providers. - B. Kinship foster care providers may elect not to receive a money payment and may follow the grievance process for foster care providers when there is disagreement about such reimbursement rate. - C. A child in the care of his/her parents is not considered to be living in a foster home and, therefore, is ineligible for foster care maintenance payments, including kinship care payments. - D. Title IV-E reimbursable foster care payments may only be made to kin who are defined as an adult who is not a parent, but who is in one of the following groups: - 1.
+Any blood relative, including those of half- blood, and including first cousins, nephews or nieces, and persons of preceding generations as denoted by prefixes of grand, great, or great- great. - 2.
 Stepfather, stepmother, stepbrother, and stepsister. - 3.
 Persons who legally adopt a child or his/her parent, as well as the natural and other legally adopted children of such persons, and other relatives of the adoptive parents in accordance with state law. - 4.
 Spouses of any persons named in the above groups even after the marriage is terminated by death or divorce.